 Dayton Children's Difference

-top clinical treatment
+top clinical protocols

 Dayton Children's is a member of Children's Oncology Group (COG), a multi-center alliance with other leading pediatric cancer institutions, including Children's Hospital of Philadelphia and Boston Children's Hospital.
 Dayton Children's was COG approved in July 2017, joining a select group of pediatric oncology groups.
 The Children's Oncology Group conducts studies designed to improve our understanding of childhood cancer, its treatment and its cure.
 This membership ensures your child receives access to the best protocols and clinical trials.